9 Top Tips for Living a Minimalist Lifestyle

 When you’re living with fewer material possessions, you’ve got the time and space to start having worthwhile experiences.
 This could include traveling to the great outdoors and camping under the stars, or simply starting a vegetable garden and maintaining it.
 Identify a hobby you’ve always wanted to take up and find ways to indulge in it.

-Worthwhile experiences are those that talk to your soul and make you feel complete and whole.
+Worthwhile experiences talk to your soul and make you feel complete and whole.
 They often require very few resources.
 But your full commitment and passion to find joy and happiness in an experience is a necessary requirement!

 4. Cultivate Special Relationships